 The rapid growth of the true wireless earbuds market has been a sight to behold, but no matter how many great new models get released, there’s always this one constant that never changes – the AirPods series is king.

-These devices offer many of the same features but cost less, work better on Android devices, or perhaps even offer more premium features that aren’t found on the AirPods.
+These devices offer many of the same features but cost less, function better on Android devices, or perhaps even offer additional high-quality features that aren’t found on the AirPods.

 So a huge part of their appeal is simply that they are Apple AirPods.
 They’re stylish, they’re prestigious, and they’re instantly recognizable.
 And the Sesh Evo has good style and brand recognition in spades.

-Thanks to an IP55 rating, you can use them while in the gym as well as for casual listening.
-And seeing as they come equipped with Bluetooth 5.0, you won’t have to worry about lag or connection issues even if you stray a bit from the audio source.
+Thanks to an IP55 rating, you can use them in the gym and for casual listening.
+Seeing as they come equipped with Bluetooth 5.0, you won’t have to worry about lag or connection issues even if you stray a bit from the audio source.

 The only major downside is that the Sesh Evo uses button controls.
 This requires you to push the entire earpiece into your ear, which can get really uncomfortable really fast.
 For example, cycling between EQ presets takes four button presses.